catcrumpet/catcrumpet.github.io/docs/cv.md

 - Conducted street-intercept surveys throughout the project area,
 - Investigated potential associations between neighborhood perceptions of social trust and control and healthcare use and access.

-**Center for the Study of Asian American Health, NYU**, New York, NY
+**Center for the Study of Asian American Health, New York University**, New York, NY
 *Research Intern, B Free CEED* (July 2010 - December 2010)

 - *Principal Investigator: Mariano J. Rey, MD*